ignacM/Aeroacoustic_Prediction/README.md

-### METHODOLOGY
+### Aeroacoustics Prediction in a Distributed Electric Propulsion Configuration through SVMs, Gaussian Processes, and Boosted Trees

-The objective of the investigation is to predict aeroacoustics data based on the dataset that was given.
+The objective of the investigation is to predict aeroacoustics data based on the given dataset.
 The data supplied was used as training data for the models, and predictions were made accordingly.
 The models’ parameters were tuned to minimize the error of prediction, while making the model generalized.
 Generalisation in machine learning happens when a model effectively predicts data from unseen diverse sources, in other words, when a model effectively learns the trends in the dataset without being constrained or overfitted by the parameters given.
 The complete methodology is illustrated below.

 ![image](assets/methodology.svg)

+*Machine Learning Pipeline*

 Model Training and Model Evaluation are an iterative process since they are repeated in order to minimize MAE and to match the training and test R2 scores.
 Model Optimisation is explained in the following section, as it is part of the Experimental Design.
 It could be implied that the models are optimised once they perform accurate predictions on the test data.
 Then, the validation data can be used in the model to verify the model’s ability to generalize well on unseen data.
 In cases where the model does not make good predictions on the validation data, then the model training and optimizing parameters have to be redefined.